-In this course, students will analyze the fundamentals and key aspects in the management decision-making process.
-They will examine different types of decision support systems based on decision-analytic models.
-They will develop a basic design for a decision support analytic system, as well as an implementation plan for the system.
+In this course, students will analyze the fundamentals and key aspects of the decision-making process in management.
+They will examine various types of decision support systems based on analytical decision models.
+They will develop a basic design for an analytical decision support system and a plan to implement it.